cxinsys/fasttenet/README.md

 ```

-Now, we need to install Nezzle as a module.
+Now, we need to install FastTENET as a module.

 ```
 cd fasttenet